-Getting to a small, manageable and orderly collection of photographs was, for me, liberating and it motivation me to work carefully through this next stage.
+Getting to a small, manageable and orderly collection of photographs was, for me, liberating and it motivated me to work carefully through this next stage.

 I got to here with my sorting and now worked with individual piles of KEEPERS.

 Each pile contains photographs of only one event or person (except the groups).
 It became apparent by the quantities that some people are more photogenic than others!

 I spread each pile in turn, out on a surface to analyse the images with the intent of keeping the best, if possible, and decluttering some more.
 Choosing was hard but it helped to have this criteria for the overall collection:

 - Show what individual relatives looked like